-Beat 1 egg in a small bowl with 2 teaspoons water to make an egg wash (this will make the bread shiny and help the seeds stick).
-Brush each loaf with a thin layer of the egg wash.
+Beat 1 egg in a small bowl with 2 teaspoons of water to make an egg wash (this will make the bread shiny and help the seeds stick).
+Brush each loaf with a thin layer of egg wash.
 Sprinkle loaves with sesame seeds and nigella seeds.

 Bake loaves in the top 1/3 of the oven for about 28-30 minutes or until golden brown (You may need to use 2 baking sheets to avoid burning the underside of the loaves).

-Let bread cool on baking sheet.
+Let bread cool on a baking sheet.
 Enjoy!